Leadership and Change

 - Rapid Growth Period — Direction and coordination are added to the organization to sustain growth and solidify gains.
 Change is focused on defining the purpose of the organization and on the mainstream business.

 For some organizations the four periods of growth come and go very rapidly, for others, it may take decades.
 Failure to follow-through with the needed changes in any of the four growth periods means the death of the organization.
-Some, such as IBM, do it successfully, others, like ATT, do it quite poorly.

 The Japanese have a term called “kaizen,” which means continual improvement.
-It is a never ending quest to do better.
+It is a never-ending quest to do better.
 And you do better by changing.
 Standing still allows your competitors to get ahead of you.

 Throughout periods of changes, which is just about all the time for a good organization, leaders need to concentrate on having their people go from change avoidance to change acceptance.
 There are five steps accompanying change (Conner, 1993):

-- Denial — cannot foresee any major changes
+- Denial — Cannot foresee any major changes.

 This is why a worker's first reaction to change is often to resist it.
 People get comfortable performing tasks and processes in a particular manner.
 This comfort provides them with the security that they are the masters of their environment.
-Some of the things that cause them to fear change include a dislike of a disruption in their lives, looking like a fool by not being able to adapt and learn, their jobs might become harder, and a lose of control.
+Some of the things that cause them to fear change include a dislike of a disruption in their lives, looking like a fool by not being able to adapt and learn, their jobs might become harder, and a loss of control.

 Leaders can help the change process by changing their employees' attitude from avoidance into acceptance.
 This is often best accomplished by changing avoidance questions and statements into acceptance questions: